 - Toss in some white chocolate chips for a creamy, melty texture.

 How to Make Coconut Lime Cookies

 Let’s look at how to mix up a batch of these cookies.
 Please scroll down to the recipe card for the exact quantities of ingredients and the full method.

-- Whisk together the flour, baking soda, and salt in a large mixing bowl.
+- Whisk together the flour, baking soda, baking powder and salt in a large mixing bowl.
 Add the chopped coconut and stir again.

 - Mix the sugar, lime zest, and cream cheese until combined in another mixing bowl.

 - Add the cooled melted butter to sugar and cream cheese and mix to combine. then add the milk, oil, egg, lime juice, and coconut extract to the sugar mixture and mix to combine.